-The AB 2588 Program is a statewide program that requires air districts to establish emissions inventory of air toxics from individual facilities.ii The AB 2588 program is implemented in South Coast AQMD through Rule 1402 - Control of Toxic Air Contaminants from Existing Sources which requires certain facilities to conduct Health Risk Assessments to assess the health risk (long-term versus short-term) to the surrounding community.
-Facilities are required to submit Health Risk Assessments based upon the toxicity and volume of toxic air contaminants released within proximity to potential receptors (e.g., hospitals, residences, work sites).
+The AB 2588 Program11 is a statewide program that requires air districts to establish emissions inventory of air toxics from individual facilities.ii The AB 2588 program is implemented in South Coast AQMD through Rule 1402 - Control of Toxic Air Contaminants from Existing Sources12 which requires certain facilities to conduct Health Risk Assessments to assess the health risk (long-term versus short-term) to the surrounding community.
+Facilities are required to submit Health Risk Assessments13 based upon the toxicity and volume of toxic air contaminants released within proximity to potential receptors (e.g., hospitals, residences, work sites).
 Depending on the risk, facilities may be required to do public notices and hold a public meeting.
-If a facility is determined to exceed the significant risk level, as determined by each air district, they are required to reduce this risk by submitting a Risk Reduction Plan (RRP).
-The RRP outlines what measures (e.g., highefficiency particulate air (HEPA) filters) the facility will incorporate to reduce their risk.
-(Some facilities may be subject to the AB 2588 program, but do not exceed the action risk threshold and therefore are not required to submit a RRP.)
-Some facilities may also choose to voluntarily reduce their risk by submitting a voluntary RRP (VRRP). iii If a facility has an approved VRRP, the risks will be reduced below the voluntary risk threshold.
-Table Appendix 3a-2iv shows facilities within the East Los Angeles, Boyle Heights, West Commerce community that are currently in the AB 2588 program in the South Coast AQMD.
-This table includes the facility name, location address, and the most recent status under the AB 2588 program.
-Facilities in the AB 2588 program without a RRP or VRRP will have the prioritization level (High, Intermediate, or Low)v and what year the prioritization was conducted listed as the status.
-Prioritization is based on reporting every four years.
+If a facility is determined to exceed the significant risk level, as determined by each air district, they are required to reduce this risk by submitting a Risk Reduction Plan (RRP).14 The RRP outlines what measures (e.g., highefficiency particulate air (HEPA) filters) the facility will incorporate to reduce their risk.
+(Some facilities may be subject to the AB 2588 program, but do not exceed the action risk threshold and iiThe South Coast AQMD's AB 2588 Program incorporates the requirements of the state AB 2588 program, as well as additional and/or more stringent requirements.